-The summer holidays dragged by.
-University began.
+The summer months dragged by.
+Another semester at the University began.
 Years passed.
-Before I knew it, I didn’t remember much of what had happened.
+Before I knew it, I forgot much of what had happened.
 You’d think someone would remember things like that.
 But no. It was almost as if my brain was deliberately trying to erase the memories.

 About a week later, I was going for a run in my hometown and crossed paths with someone I hadn’t seen in years.
 Maisie’s father.
-He had thinned and lost hair – but I knew him at once.
+He had lost weight – not to mention quite a bit of his hair – but I knew him at once.
 He didn’t notice me until I said hello, and seemed to only vaguely remember me, which was upsetting.

-We stood talking about what I had been up to.
-Uni and stuff.
-Then there was a silence, and I dared to mention the topic of his daughter’s disappearance.
+We stood talking about what I had been up to, college and stuff.
+Then there was a pregnant pause, and I dared to mention the topic of his daughter’s disappearance.

 He looked up at me through his old-fashioned glasses with a tragic, defeated look in his eyes.

 “Young man,” he said softly, “this world has things in store for some people that seem so unjust, so cruel, that they test our faith in the Almighty.
-But we must keep faith.
+But we must keep the faith.
 It’s all I have now.
-That, and Mrs Heathen.”
+That, and Mrs. Heathen.”

 I waited for him to carry on.
 Instead, he tenderly took one of my hands in his.
-It chilled me how old he seemed for his age.
+It chilled me how frail he seemed for his age.

 “I – I do,” I admitted.